Aunabil4602/bengali.ai_grapheme_classification/Readme.md

 The second one is done using Transfer Learning from VGG16.
 The sample code for Transfer Learning is taken from another github source and is edited to complete our model.

-Sample cource on transfer Learning: https://github.com/krishnaik06/TransferLearning/blob/master/face_Recognition.py
+Sample source on transfer Learning: https://github.com/krishnaik06/TransferLearning/blob/master/face_Recognition.py

 Competition link: https://www.kaggle.com/c/bengaliai-cv19